Raspberry Pi 4: Compute Module 4

 On 19 October 2020, 16 months after the original release of the Raspberry Pi 4 Model B, Raspberry Pi released the Compute Module 4, a computer-on-module version of the Pi 4 platform designed for embedded and industrial applications.
 The Compute Module 4, like the original Pi 4 model, features options for 1 GB, 2 GB, 4 GB, and 8 GB of RAM; however, it also features options for 8 GB, 16 GB, or 32 GB of optional eMMC onboard storage.
 There is also an option for wireless 2.4/5 GHz wireless connectivity.
 Because of the 32 variations for the Compute Module 4, the MSRP ranges from $30 to $95 depending on the configuration.

 It is offered in two formats: the Compute Module 4 with dual 100-pin high-density connectors on the bottom that enable additional interfaces and the Compute Module 4S that uses the same design as earlier Compute Modules matching the physical dimensions of a DDR2 SO-DIMM RAM module (though electrically incompatible with standard SO-DIMM sockets).

 Additionally, an extended temperature range variant is offered that can be operated in environments down to -40 C.

-IO and Connectivity
+I/O and connectivity

 Unlike the traditional form factor, Compute Modules do not have traditional I/O ports, and instead are meant to connect to another board to provide IO functionality.
 The connectors on the Compute Modules can be used for the same interfaces as other Pi 4 models and the Compute Module 4 exposes the PCIe 2.0 bus that was previously used for USB 3.0.
 The freeing of the PCIe bus allows designers to use it for other use cases, such as native NVMe storage or faster networking.
 Because of its smaller connector, the Compute Module 4S does not support this PCIe functionality, the second HDMI port or Ethernet.

 Models of Compute Module 4 that have an eMMC chip do not have the capability to connect to external eMMC or microSD storage.